 (Ps, this was the reason I used to have oily skin, oily skin that completely went away after I did a few flushes and better understood what my body needed to fully digest fat).

 This list isn’t exhaustive, but it gives you a place to start.

-No need to fret, babe, all of these are really common and simple to treat with a few tweaks, and a great place to start is giving some extra love to your digestion/liver/gallbladder, because, as we now know, that’s where oily skin comes from.
+No need to fret, babe, all of these are really common and simple to treat with a few tweaks.
+A great place to start is giving some extra love to your digestion/liver/gallbladder – because, as we now know, that’s where oily skin begins.

 A few things to look into:

 A Full Spectrum Enzyme + Probiotics – These should always be your first stop on the digestion level-up train.
-They help fully digest food and break it down into usable parts for your bod.
+They help fully digest food and break it into usable parts for le bod.

-An especially helpful enzyme for you might be lipase, the enzymes that specifically breaks down fat (this is normally what the gallbladder/bile does, but in someone with oily skin this process is proooobably inhibited).
+An especially helpful enzyme for you could very well be lipase: the enzyme that specifically breaks down fat (this is normally what the gallbladder/bile does, but in someone with oily skin, this process is proooobably inhibited).

 A Colon Cleanse – Cleaning out the colon/digestion means cleaning out the liver and skin.
 ‘Nuff said.